 Please note, the trip fee does not cover the cost of airfare, which will be arranged by each participant (we are happy to help with advice on tickets).

-To apply for the trip, please click here, click and note that the form will take up to 20 minutes to fill-out.
+To apply for the trip, please click here, click and note that the form will take about 10 minutes to fill-out.
 Thanks!

-For participants in the 2019 trip, application deadline will be March 1, notifications will be sent out on March 2, and a deposit of $250 will be due by March 15.
+The application deadline four our 2020 trip is March 1, 2020.
+Notifications will be sent out on March 2, and a deposit of $250 will be due by March 15.
 Each individual adult should fill out an individual application, and indicate if you are traveling with another adult.
 Families with children, please indicate the number and ages of children on your application.
 After the group is established, we will connect everyone via email and send more information.

 Thank you for your interest in visiting Guatemala with us!
 Simply by coming on this trip, you are supporting our work there, as a portion of your registration will go to fund these projects.
 If you have further questions, please check out our FAQ, and if your question isn’t covered there, drop a note to Sarah.
 We are grateful for your interest and support, and we look forward to knowing you better!